-When you think of foodie travel destinations in the United States, Dallas Texas doesn’t typically appear on the list.
-Dallas has a reputation, often seen as a lesser food juggernaut than its southern neighbor of Austin.
-You’ll typically see Dallas’s culinary scene described as “up-and-coming” without many spots of note.
+When you think of foodie travel destinations in the United States, Dallas Texas probably doesn’t typically appear on the list.
+Dallas doesn’t really have a foodie reputation, often seen as a lesser culinary juggernaut than its southern neighbor of Austin.
+You’ll typically see Dallas’s culinary scene described as “up-and-coming” without many restaurants of note.

-While I’m sure there will be more and more options as the city continues to try to attract newcomers, I found that Dallas’s restaurant scene isn’t coming—it is up!
-There are lots of great restaurant options to choose from and I think the Dallas food scene is wholly underrated!
+I found that Dallas’s restaurant scene isn’t coming—it is up!
+I’m sure there will be more and more options as the city continues to try to attract newcomers, but during my last two visits to Dallas, there were lots of great restaurant options to choose from.
+I think the Dallas food scene is wholly underrated!
 With a little bit of effort to find the gems, there are plenty of delightful restaurants, bars and cafes to explore in Dallas, Texas.

 In the land of Tex-Mex, it can be surprisingly challenging to find traditional Mexican food.
 Taqueria La Ventana solves that problem with their traditional Mexican street tacos which could be straight off a corner in Mexico City.
 At $1.95 a piece, opting for multiple flavors like lengua, barbacoa, or carnitas is a no-brainer.
 The meat is juicy and flavorful, but the tortilla is the real star of the show.
 Like any good Mexican spot, there are several sauce options which you can use to top of your tacos to your taste.